superhero/zf2.asset-management/README.md

 Yes, you can also combine multiple files into one single output.

 ## How it works
-The module is only an integration of [Assetic][1] and the the different filters it uses to preform it's tasks.
+The module is only an integration of [Assetic][1] and the different filters it uses to preform it's tasks.

 ## Installation
 1. Copy the 'AssetManagement' folder in the 'src' directory to the vendors